gigayak/buildsystem/README.md

 12, 2017, at 9:32PM Pacific Time.
 The new architecture was x86_64, and the
 boot was again within a qemu VM.

-First successful boot on physical hardware is in the near future.
+First successful boot on physical hardware was on February 18, 2017, at 12:17AM Pacific time.
+This was on an Acer CB3-131 laptop (Chromebook), running x86_64.